 Stories and legends abound of the wonders and horrors that lie further inland, beyond the Great Forests and the tall mountain ranges of the Shear, and there are few who have explored inland that have returned to tell the tale.

 A semi-mythical place located far out to sea from the kingdom, and separated from the mainland by The Straits of Heldrassë, a dangerous stretch of turbulent and unpredictable currents.

 There, it is said, is built the tallest tower, the Castle of Air, where legend has it once lived the Sisters of Fate, who scheme and gamble for dominion over the lives of all mortals within the Realm of Heldrassë.
 The Lore speaks of two children who cheated the Fates, and brought about the Sisters’ wrath.
 They have sworn to ensnare the two and break the Circle of Souls.

-Ancestral home of House Sapphire, at the mouth of the River Tibor, a gateway between the capital city of Amrosia and the seas, and therefore a city of immense strategic value, hence the reason for being the port to the King’s Fleet.
+Ancestral home of House Sapphire, at the mouth of the River Tibor, a gateway between the capital city of Amrosia and the seas, and therefore a city of immense strategic value, hence the reason for being the port to the Queen’s Fleet.